YTHFT/ythft.github.io/_posts/2018-12-28-AgencyAccounts.md

 ---
 ## The Problem with Nurse Access

-We use a lot of Bank and Agency Staff.
+We tend to use a lot of Bank and Agency Staff.
 To login to Nursing Assessments, Vital Signs recording and EPMA the user has to login using a valid CPD User account (CPD is our ePR/PAS).
 These accounts are Single Sign on, and so must be set up in active directory.
 This is problematic, since Agency nurses tend to pitch up out of hours quite a lot!